ThinkBigAnalytics/ThinkBigChallenge2014/README.md

 ### Data Engineering Challenges

-* **Detect exact matches.** The data set contains some true duplicates, where every data element matches except for the id.
+**Detect Exact Matches.** The data set contains some true duplicates, where every data element matches except for the id.
 Try detecting these duplicates as first step.
 The judges will be interested in your selection of tools and your presentation of your rationale.

-* **Create trees from provided matches.** Construct family trees starting with the earliest ancestors identifiable by the matching gids already present in the data.
+**Create Trees from Provided Matches.** Construct family trees starting with the earliest ancestors identifiable by the matching gids already present in the data.

 ### Data Science Challenges